Three years full-time.

 Typical course content will follow the below format, with some optional modules being available subject to appropriate student numbers and specialist staff availability

-Level 4 All Mandatory Law and Criminology Modules
+Level 4 All mandatory and requisite Law and Criminology modules

 Full downloadable information regarding all University of Suffolk courses, including Key Facts, Course Aims, Course Structure and Assessment, is available in the Definitive Course Record.